Portal and engagement workflow

 Where Matter fits

 Some firms already know the problem is not tax calculation itself.
-The drag starts before that: clients sending the wrong file, missing IDs, repeated reminders, unclear status, and staff rebuilding the same follow-up loop in every engagement.
+The drag starts before that: clients sending the wrong file, missing IDs, repeated follow-up, unclear status, and staff rebuilding the same follow-up loop in every engagement.

 Direct comparisons